-- 2. Turn the master on-off valve to the OFF position. - 3.
+- Repeat this test for all channels. - 2.
+Turn the master on-off valve to the OFF position. - 3.
 Check again that there is sufficient water in the chamber to complete the study.
 Refill if necessary. - 4.
 The pump is now in standby mode ready to begin a study.